dalong0514/readnotes/20200106计算原文/2020082PHP-Objects-Patterns-and-Practice/2020082PHP-Objects-Patterns-0205.md

 Orthogonality is a virtue I have described before.
 One of our objectives as programmers should be to build components that can be altered or moved with minimal impact on other components.
 If every change we make to one component necessitates a ripple of changes elsewhere in the codebase, the task of development can quickly become a spiral of bug creation and elimination.

-250

-Chapter 11 ■ performing and representing tasks

 Of course, orthogonality is often just a dream.
 Elements in a system must have embedded references

 to other elements.
 You can, however, deploy various strategies to minimize this.
 You have seen various examples of polymorphism in which the client understands a component’s interface, but the actual component may vary at runtime.